truss-security/truss-docs/docs/data/account.md

 ---
-sidebar_position: 1
+sidebar_position: 4
-title: Getting started
+title: Keys and Accounts
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Getting started
+# Keys and Accounts

 ## 1. Sign up to Truss
 Sign up for an account on the Truss website, enter your details, and select CREATE A FREE ACCOUNT.